Note

 Workflows (Serial and Parallel)

 The serial and parallel runners allow for composing complex workflows from simpler executables.
-You do this by defining exec steps with a RefConfig:
+Steps are defined with a RefConfig that supports inline commands or references to other executables:

 type SerialRefConfig struct {